blinkinput/blinkinput-android/README.md

 Recognition settings define what will be scanned and how will the recognition process be performed.
 Here is the list of methods that are most relevant:

 ##### [`setAllowMultipleScanResultsOnSingleImage(boolean)`](https://blinkocr.github.io/blinkocr-android/com/microblink/recognizers/settings/RecognitionSettings.html#setAllowMultipleScanResultsOnSingleImage-boolean-)
 Sets whether or not outputting of multiple scan results from same image is allowed.
 If that is `true`, it is possible to return multiple recognition results produced by different recognizers from same image.
 However, single recognizer can still produce only a single result from single image.
-By default, this option is `false`, i.e. the array of `BaseRecognitionResults` will contain at most 1 element.
+If this option is `false`, the array of `BaseRecognitionResults` will contain at most 1 element.
 The upside of setting that option to `false` is the speed - if you enable lots of recognizers, as soon as the first recognizer succeeds in scanning, recognition chain will be terminated and other recognizers will not get a chance to analyze the image.
 The downside is that you are then unable to obtain multiple results from different recognizers from single image.
+By default, this option is `false`.

 ##### [`setNumMsBeforeTimeout(int)`](https://blinkocr.github.io/blinkocr-android/com/microblink/recognizers/settings/RecognitionSettings.html#setNumMsBeforeTimeout-int-)
 Sets the number of miliseconds _BlinkOCR_ will attempt to perform the scan it exits with timeout error.
 On timeout returned array of `BaseRecognitionResults` inside [RecognitionResults](https://blinkocr.github.io/blinkocr-android/com/microblink/recognizers/RecognitionResults.html) might be null, empty or may contain only elements that are not valid ([`isValid`](https://blinkocr.github.io/blinkocr-android/com/microblink/recognizers/BaseRecognitionResult.html#isValid--) returns `false`) or are empty ([`isEmpty`](https://blinkocr.github.io/blinkocr-android/com/microblink/recognizers/BaseRecognitionResult.html#isEmpty--) returns `true`).

+**NOTE**: Please be aware that time counting does not start from the moment when scanning starts.
+Instead it starts from the moment when at least one `BaseRecognitionResult` becomes available which is neither [empty](https://blinkocr.github.io/blinkocr-android/com/microblink/recognizers/BaseRecognitionResult.html#isEmpty--) nor [valid](https://blinkocr.github.io/blinkocr-android/com/microblink/recognizers/BaseRecognitionResult.html#isValid--).

+The reason for this is the better user experience in cases when for example timeout is set to 10 seconds and user starts scanning and leaves device lying on table for 9 seconds and then points the device towards the object it wants to scan: in such case it is better to let that user scan the object it wants instead of completing scan with empty scan result as soon as 10 seconds timeout ticks out.

 ##### [`setFrameQualityEstimationMode(FrameQualityEstimationMode)`](https://blinkocr.github.io/blinkocr-android/com/microblink/recognizers/settings/RecognitionSettings.html#setFrameQualityEstimationMode-com.microblink.recognizers.settings.RecognitionSettings.FrameQualityEstimationMode-)
 Sets the mode of the frame quality estimation.
 Frame quality estimation is the process of estimating the quality of video frame so only best quality frames can be chosen for processing so no time is wasted on processing frames that are of too poor quality to contain any meaningful information.
 It is **not** used when performing recognition of [Android bitmaps](https://developer.android.com/reference/android/graphics/Bitmap.html) using [Direct API](#directAPI).
 You can choose 3 different frame quality estimation modes: automatic, always on and always off.